Reducing Your Risk of Bladder Cancer

 A risk factor is something that increases your chances of developing cancer.
 Modifying the following risk factors may help you reduce your risk of bladder cancer.

 If you are smoker, you should find a way to stop.
 Smoking puts you at risk for bladder cancer, as well as many other serious diseases.
 Contact your doctor to see if you can use an alternative nicotine delivery system, hypnotherapy, or group support to help you make this important but difficult lifestyle change.

 You have a higher-than-normal risk of developing bladder cancer if your profession is any of the following:

 - Worker in the dye, leather, paper, rubber, or metal industries

 If you do work in these industries, research how to best protect yourself from exposure to the chemicals you’ll be around.
 Check with the

 about any available protective guidelines.

-Recent research suggests that drinking about 11 cups of water each day can help you decrease your chance of developing bladder cancer; this amount of water dilutes the urine and, consequently, dilutes the concentration of any dangerous chemicals present that might cause cancer.
-Unless you have some other health condition that might make this much water a health problem for you, this is a simple way to decrease your bladder cancer risk.
+Drinking more water can help you decrease your chance of developing bladder cancer.
+Water dilutes the urine and the concentration of any dangerous chemicals that might cause cancer.
+This is a simple way to decrease your bladder cancer risk.

 US Preventive Services Task Force.
 Screening for bladder cancer.
 Agency for Healthcare Research and Quality website.
 Available at